cyscale/cyscale.com/src/markdown/blog/2021-11-24-cnapp-a-mix-of-cspm-cwpp.md

 ---
 templateKey: blog-post
-seoTitle: ""
-title: "CNAPP: A mix of CSPM & CWPP"
+title: 'CNAPP: A mix of CSPM & CWPP'
 authors: Virginia Mitea
 permalink: cnapp-a-mix-of-cspm-cwpp
 categories:
   - CSPM
   - CNAPP
 date: 2021-11-24T15:35:49.333Z
-seoDescription: ""
 description: >-
   Gartner has defined a new category that is focused on securing cloud services and cloud-native applications, the so-called CNAPP- Cloud-Native Application